Get the ArenaCoach Desktop App

 What is the best Devastation Evoker composition in 3v3?

-The highest win rate 3v3 composition for Devastation Evoker is with Marksmanship Hunter and Mistweaver Monk, running a 72.2% win rate across 18 matches among high-rated players.
+The highest win rate 3v3 composition for Devastation Evoker this season is with Assassination Rogue and Preservation Evoker, running a 68.4% win rate across 38 matches.

 How many viable compositions does Devastation Evoker have?